Water Distiller FAQs

 How much does distillation cost?

 The average water distiller uses around 3 kilowatt hours to make 4 litres of distilled water.
-This equates to an average electricity cost of 10p per kilowatt hour, therefore each litre of distilled water costs around 9p to make.
+This equates to an average electricity cost of 12p per kilowatt hour, therefore each litre of distilled water costs around 9p to make.
 9p a litre is cheaper than any bottled water.